TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 (filename such as n01, H976, y003, 5560 etc), when application switching is active.

 Current state of Pico macropad is nDir = /winword/ and nChar = ‘n’.
 File S01 in rootfolder has the text “myid” in it.
-That means when key S1 is pressed with a brown A (SDCard not Flash) my “myid” is typed into Word.
+That means when key S1 is pressed with a brown A (SDCard not Flash) the text “myid” is typed into Word.

 File n01 in the root of the SDCard has the text “S01” in it.
 I also have a folder /winword/ and I copied another file S01 which contains the text “mygmail” (not “myid”) to /winword/S01.